grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Getting the hull below the surface was a delicate operation that required Hemi to spend quite a bit of time iterating over the trim tank controls until the boat sat relatively level with just the sail remaining above the surface.
 When Hemi was finally confident they weren't gaining depth, he got on the ship-to-ship.
 "Captain Shakes, we are holding at sail-out depth, and moving at a two-knot forward creep.
 I think you can begin your dive now."

-"Fuckin' righto," came Shakes' crackling reply.
+"Fuckin' righto," came Shakes's crackling reply.

 Percy raised the periscope and swiveled around until she could see the tiny, nearly-invisible gray sail of the _Gnat_ bobbing in the gray water off their port side.
 It picked up speed, and a little wake formed behind it.
 Then it shrank down and disappeared under the surface like a sun winking out at the horizon.
 She lowered the periscope back down.